DanielMFernandes/CCNA_Course_Notes/Course_Notes/Dynamic_Arp_Inspection.md

 ARP REVIEW

 - ARP is used to learn the MAC address of another device with a known IP address
-    - For example, a PC will use ARP to learn the MAC address of its default GATEWAY to communicate with external networks
+    - For example, a PC will use ARP to learn the MAC address of its default gateway to communicate with external networks
 - Typically, it is a two message exchange :  ARP request and ARP reply

 GRATUITOUS ARP